brendacs/colludia-gatsby/src/content/posts/review/2020-11-12-lamentum-demo-review.markdown

 ## Tinged Memories

 _Lamentum_ takes place in New England in the mid-nineteenth century.
 Victor Hartwell is a prosperous gentleman who is happily married to his sweetheart Alissa.
 The demo opens to Victor waiting in a picturesque garden for Alissa to meet him after a piano lesson.
-The sun is just beginning to set, the sound of a flowing fountain fills the air and an old man sits nearby enjoying a good book—beautifully peaceful.
+The sun is just beginning to set, the sound of a flowing fountain fills the air and an old man sits nearby enjoying a good book — beautifully peaceful.

 And when given control, I took the opportunity to have a lovely stroll around the garden.
 By that, I mean acquaint myself with the controls as quickly as possible and practice running like the wind.
 I wasn’t about to be lulled by the peaceful introduction, nice though it was.